Alfred Worden: Return

 As Falcon took off from the Moon, Worden played a recording of the Air Force Song ("Off we go, into the wild blue yonder"), intending it to be heard only in Mission Control; somewhat to his chagrin, it was relayed to the LM, to the annoyance of Scott.
 Worden piloted the CSM as Scott maneuvered the LM, bringing them together in a direct rendezvous, on the first lunar orbit, the second time a first-orbit rendezvous had been accomplished (after Apollo 14).Endeavour completed 74 lunar orbits prior to trans-Earth injection (TEI), the burn to take the astronauts home.
 On the way back to Earth, Worden did a spacewalk to retrieve film from the spacecraft's cameras.
 He took 38 minutes in extravehicular activity (EVA) outside Endeavour to accomplish this, three times venturing from outside the hatch to the exterior of the SIM bay of the SM.
 In retrieving the film cassettes from the panoramic and mapping cameras, Worden performed the first deep-space EVA, and reported his personal observations of the general condition of equipment housed there.
-Worden remains, as of 2020, the record-holder for the EVA performed furthest from Earth.
+Worden remains, as of 2020, the record-holder for the spacewalk performed furthest from Earth.
 Apollo 15 concluded with a Pacific splashdown and subsequent recovery by the amphibious assault ship USS Okinawa.
 In completing his flight, Worden logged 295 hours and 11 minutes in space.